Kōnomiya Station: Platforms

-Adjacent stations

 Station history

-Kōnomiya Station was opened on February 15, 1924 as a station on the Aichi Electric Railway.
+Kōnomiya Station was opened on February 15, 1924, as a station on the Aichi Electric Railway.
 On April 1, 1935, the Aichi Electric Railway merged with the Nagoya Railway (the forerunner of present-day Meitetsu).
 The station building was rebuilt in December 2010.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 22,861 passengers daily.